timschwab/electron-vue-template/README.md

+# Overview
+A template for projects built from Electron + Vue + Webpack (eventually also Vuex).
+As we all know, there are plenty of these around.
+I made this one because 1) I did not find a good one that combined all three of these platforms (Electron, Vue, Webpack), and I needed one for CheatSheet, 2) so that I could learn to set up Webpack manually, and 3) so that I have an easy template to use for any future projects.

+# Included

+This boilerplate comes with these frameworks pre-installed and set up:

+* Electron
+* Webpack
+* Vue
+* Vuex
+* Bootstrap
+* jQuery

-# electron-vue-template
+# Use

-A template for projects built from Electron + Vue + Webpack (eventually also Vuex)
+This project is using the MIT license, so feel free to use it for any project you want to, in pretty much any way.